WHYAMERICASUCKS.COM

 The label still withholds a lot

 AAFCO says ingredients are listed in descending order by weight, but the ingredient list does not quantify the absolute amount of each ingredient.
-That matters because consumers often read the label as if it reveals the full formula when it does not.
+Consumers often read the label as if it reveals the full formula when it does not.

 FDA's own complaint-reporting page also tells owners to keep the original package, lot number, and storage details because that evidence often matters more than the front-of-bag story.